Contact Us

 • For the duration of his/her studies a student must register each year by the stipulated date and pay the prescribed registration fees.

-• For continued enrolment beyond the prescribed completion period, students are liable for 20% of the prescribed programme fees of the current year.
+• For continued enrolment beyond the prescribed completion period, students are liable for 20% levy on the prescribed programme fees of the current year.

 Full cost and Partial Corporate bursaries